4d/docs/docs/ORDA/ordaClasses.md

 - required data is loaded in the ORDA cache and not expired - otherwise, requests may be triggered to the server,
 - no part of the function code will send a request to the server (for example, `Current time(*)` will always call the server).

 > The `local` keyword can only be used with data model class functions.
-If used with a [regular user class](Concepts/classes.md) function, an error is returned.
+If used with a [regular user class](Concepts/classes.md) function, it is ignored and an error is returned by the compiler.

 ### Examples